SmartBioTech/DeviceControl/README.md

 # DeviceControl

 `DeviceControl` is a tool to provide unified interface to control and measure data in specific cultivation device.
-We recommend reading [wiki](https://github.com/SmartBioTech/DeviceControl/wiki) to get started with the tool.
+We recommend reading [wiki](https://github.com/SmartBioTech/DeviceControl/wiki) to get started with the tool and [documentation](http://devicecontrol.readthedocs.io/) to get more details about the implementation.

 ## Installation